mahendrapaipuri/grafana-dashboard-reporter-app/README.md

   as a separate web service.
 The advantage of the plugin approach is the authenticated access to the reporter app is guaranteed by Grafana auth.

+- The plugin is capable of including all the repeated rows and/or panels in the generated report.

 - The plugin can be configured by Admins and users either from [Configuration Page](./src/img/light.png) or query parameters to the report API.